asmaaalbakour-ship-it/Expens-Tracker/README.md

 # 💰 Expense Tracker

-A simple and responsive expense tracker built with **Vue.js** for managing income and expenses and keeping track of the total balance.
+A simple and responsive expense tracker built with **Vue.js** for managing income and expenses and calculating the current balance.

 ## ✨ Features

-* ➕ Add income and expenses
+* ➕ Add income and expense transactions
+* 📝 Add a description and amount for each transaction
+* 📂 Categorize transactions
+* 💰 Calculate total income automatically
+* 💸 Calculate total expenses automatically
+* 📊 Calculate the current balance
+* 📈 Visualize expenses by category
 * 🗑️ Delete transactions
-* 💰 Calculate total balance automatically
-* 📊 Track expenses by category
-* 📱 Responsive user interface
-* ⚡ Reactive data updates using Vue.js
+* ⚡ Reactive calculations using Vue computed properties

+## 📂 Expense Categories

+The application includes the following categories:

+* 🍔 Food
+* 🚗 Transport
+* 🛍️ Shopping
+* 🧾 Bills
+* 📦 Other

 ## 🛠️ Technologies

-* Vue.js
+* Vue.js 3
 * JavaScript
 * HTML5
 * CSS3
-* Vue Computed Properties
+* Vue Composition API
+* `ref`
+* `computed`
-* Pinia
+* Vite
-* Chart / Data Visualization

-## 📊 Expense Categories
+## 📊 Expense Visualization

-The application organizes expenses into categories to make spending easier to understand and track.
+The application groups expenses by category and displays them using a simple visual bar chart.
+The chart is generated within the Vue application without an external chart library.

 ## 🚀 Getting Started